Noah Klieger: Sports

 Klieger took a major part in the development of Israeli sports as an executive and administrator.
 From 1951 to 1968 he served as the chairman of Maccabi Tel-Aviv Basketball Club, and from 1970 to 1998 as the chairman of the Maccabi Ramat-Gan Omni-Sport Club.
 Klieger was a member of the Maccabi World Union Executive for 14 years.
 He was also a major fixture in the development of European basketball, participating in FIBA's activities since 1951.
 He chaired FIBA's media council and the Basketball Commission of Association Internationale de la Presse Sportive for over 25 years and was a press advisor to FIBA's Secretary-General and FIBA Europe Secretary-General.

 Awards and recognition

 In 2010, Klieger was awarded the FIBA Order of Merit.
 In 2012 he was awarded the National Order of the Legion of Honor by the French President Nicolas Sarkozy upon the recommendation of the journal L’Équipe, and in 2015 was inducted into the inducted into the FIBA Hall of Fame as a contributor.

 Klieger was a recipient of 'L'oeuvre d'une Vie' award from the Journalist's Union and Award for Outstanding and Long-time Sport Activities in Israel (2008), as well as the honorary doctorate by the University of Haifa (2015).
 He was a recipient of an honorary medal from the City of Strasbourg.
 In 2016 Klieger was awarded a title of Honorary Freeman by the city of Ramat Gan.
-His story of survival in the concentration camps has been told in a documentary film Boxing for Life.
+His story of survival in the concentration camps has been told in a documentary film Box for Life.